Ken Hirai: 2004–2006: Sentimentalovers

-2007–2011
+2007–2009: Fakin' Pop, Ken's Bar II

 In 2007, Hirai released two singles.
 Both singles peaked at number 5 on the Oricon charts and sold around 100,000 copies.
 The first of these was "Elegy", followed by "Kimi no Suki na Toko (Why I Love You)".
 "Elegy" was a major radio success in Japan.

-In August 2007, Hirai released his 27th single, titled "Fake Star", along with a music video that was considered a huge departure for the star due to its risqué subject material.
+In August 2007, Hirai released his 27th single, titled "Fake Star".

 On February 20, 2008, Hirai released his 28th and 1st double A-side single, titled "Canvas/Kimi wa Suteki (You're Wonderful)".
-The singles debuted at number 6 on the Oricon charts.

-"Canvas" is used as the insert and ending theme song to Fuji TV's Hachimitsu to Clover drama, which is based on a popular manga.
-It was written and composed by Hirai, and arranged by Tomita Keichi, as with Hirai's 17th single, "Ring".
+The singles debuted at number six on the Oricon charts.
+"Canvas" was used as the insert and ending theme song to Fuji TV's Hachimitsu to Clover.
+It was written and composed by Hirai, and arranged by Tomita Keichi, as was Hirai's 17th single "Ring".